DiegoQueiroz/Sharif-Judge/README.md

 # Sharif Judge

+**This repository contains a modified version of Sharif-Judge with modifications to fit the needs for a discipline at the University of Sao Paulo.
+There is no long time support for it, so please, use it at your own risk!**

 [Sharif Judge](https://github.com/mjnaderi/Sharif-Judge) is a free and open source online judge for C, C++, Java and Python programming courses.